KomodoPlatform/komodo-wallet-mobile/README.md

 ```

-## AtomicDEX API Library Setup:
+## Komodo DeFi Framework Library Setup:

-Komodo Wallet runs the AtomicDEX API locally on the user's device.
+Komodo Wallet runs the Komodo DeFi Framework locally on the user's device.
 The API binary is platform-specific and must be manually set up by the developer instead of a typical Flutter dependency.

-Ensure you run the most recent AtomicDEX API [stable release](https://github.com/KomodoPlatform/atomicDEX-API/releases).
+Ensure you run the most recent Komodo DeFi Framework [stable release](https://github.com/KomodoPlatform/atomicDEX-API/releases).
 Download the API binary for each platform and extract its `libmm2.a` file into the applicable platform's API folder.